-In addition to providing an ongoing method by which housing cost affordability may be monitored by policymakers, the affordability measures proposed in this paper could also be used to help ensure that extant and potential new housing supports perform well in terms of tackling housing affordability.
-Embedding such a definition as part of policy design would provide an evidence based anchor in terms of operationalising schemes, in a similar vein to the income adequacy threshold in the Planning and Development Act 2000.
-In particular, appending such criteria both for initial eligibility and for continued access over time, could help promote greater equity in terms of the housing burden among households, regardless of tenure.
-This could act as an input to ensuring correct policy targeting and the achievement of the desired levels of vertical and horizontal equity among households.15
+In addition to providing an ongoing method by which housing cost affordability may be monitored by policy makers, the affordability measures proposed in this paper could also be used to help ensure that extant and potential new housing supports perform well in terms of tackling housing affordability.
+Embedding such a definition as part of policy design would provide an evidence based anchor in terms of operationalising schemes, in a similar vien to the income adequacy threshold in the Planning and Development Act 2000.
+In particular, by appending such a criteria both for initial eligibility and for continued access over time, could help promote greater equity in terms of the housing burden among households, regardless of tenure.
+This could act as an input to ensuring correct policy targeting and the achievement of the desired levels of vertical and horizontal equity among households

-15 Horizontal equity requires that equals be treated equally, for instance, households with similar levels of resources and costs receive similar levels of subsidy.
+&lt;sup>14Footnote: Horizontal equity requires that equals be treated equally, for instance, households with similar levels of resources and costs receive similar levels of subsidy.
 Vertical equity is the differential treatment of dissimilar households such that, for instance, subsidies are withdrawn as income increases.